7 signs you’re ready to buy your first home

 Does your HGTV habit have you questioning whether homeownership might be a possibility for you?
 If so, this checklist can help you determine whether you’re ready to own a home.
 Here are seven signs that the answer might be “yes”:

-1. You’re (mostly) debt-free.
+1. You’re (mostly) debt-free

 Have you paid off most of your credit card debt?
 How about your student loans?
 Too much debt is a red flag for mortgage lenders and could be a sign that you’re not yet ready for homeownership.
 “Debt is a symptom of a greater problem: not enough money,” says Money Under 30.
 “If you are forced to use a credit card because there seems to always be more month than money, do not buy a house.”
 To figure out where you stand, take your gross income and divide it in half.
 Subtract your monthly payments that aren’t your current rent, utilities, and cell phone bills.
 What’s left is the amount most lenders will allow you to have for a monthly payment.
 If that number is close to the mortgage payment you had in mind you might be ready to take the leap.

-2. Your credit rocks.
+2. Your credit is stellar

 It’s an irrefutable fact: People with the highest credit scores get the lowest mortgage rates.
-For an FHA loan, you need at least a 620—pretty much the lowest score you can get away with.
+For an FHA loan, you need at least a 620 — pretty much the lowest score you can get away with.
 But you can do better.
 Pulling your score up into the high 700s can snag you a lower interest rate.

-3. Your cash flow is on the plus side.
+3. Your cash flow is on the plus side

 • Mortgage payment